Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

 \end{enumerate}

-Using the ideas developed in this subsection, we can give a new proof to the following result.
-Since the proof is similar to the one of Proposition~\ref{prop:T-chaos-criterion}, we leave it to the reader.
+Using the ideas developed in this subsection, we can give a new proof for the following result.
+Since the proof is similar to that of Proposition~\ref{prop:T-chaos-criterion}, we leave it to the reader.

-\begin{prop}[\cite{BBP2020}*{Theorem 9}] Let $(X,\lVert\cdot\rVert)$ be a Banach space and $T\in L(X)$.
+\begin{prop}[{\cite[Theorem 9]{BBP2020}}] Let $(X,\lVert\cdot\rVert)$ be a Banach space and $T\in L(X)$.
 Then $T$ is mean Li-Yorke chaotic if and only if it satisfies the mean Li-Yorke chaos criterion. \end{prop}